yasharthsGh/MediTrack/README.md

 ### 5. Webserver:
   - Apache Tomcat

-## Steps to configure this HMS web-application on your system:

-1. To import this project to your system, you need to first install below softwares:
-   - Eclipse for Java EE Developers and Tomcat server.
-You can refer this video: https://youtu.be/9iHKCnxUWqQ
-   - MySQL Workbench.
-You can refer this video: https://youtu.be/OM4aZJW_Ojs

-2. Then get the code from this GitHub repository on your system.
-You can clone this repository or download as zip file.

-3. Choose 'import existing maven project' option in eclipse.
-<br> You can search for those steps online, just search 'how to import existing maven project in eclipse'.

-4. You can then run this web-application on your Tomcat server --version 9.0 preferred.

-5. Run The "_index1.jsp_"  File and see the magic

   > ## Issues that proposed system overcomes-
   - It is digital system rather than paper based.